 - Tell people that you want to go back to work and what work you want to do.

 This doesn’t need to be all time-consuming.
 With just 10 minutes a day, you can quickly build an effective network.
 Set aside a specific time of day to do this rather than randomly grabbing 10 minutes here and there.
-That way you’ll be more focussed.
+That way you’ll have more focus.

 A word of warning – only connect to people that you know.
 Networking on LinkedIn is no different to networking in face-to-face situations.
 Be polite, join in the conversations, and get to know people.

 If you are a mum who’s taken a career break or you are on maternity leave and thinking ahead to your next career more, creating your LinkedIn profile and using LinkedIn to build your network is essential.
 It’s never too soon to start planning.

 And if you’re not sure where or how to start, I have created a LinkedIn 10 Day Challenge to make it really easy for you to get started without getting overwhelmed.
 Whether you are going back to work after a career break, maternity leave, or redundancy, or you are changing career.
 Your LinkedIn profile is an essential part of your career toolkit.

 Find out more about the LinkedIn Challenge HERE.